Polycarbonate Vs Acrylic: Which is Better?

-Polycarbonate is used for a multitude of applications including shed windows, roof panelling and protective sheeting.
-The reason for this has to be because it is 30 times the resistance of glass, making it a great alternative, offering strength, clarity and protection from the elements.
-It’s also better for drilling directly than acrylic, offering almost 99% of the time no damage to the material from direct drilling.
-For all their differences however, they are ideal for various applications.
-For instance, polycarbonate or acrylic for greenhouses are both perfect for durability and clarity, especially for the outdoor conditions.
+It is used for a multitude of applications including shed windows, roof panelling and protective sheeting.
+Polycarbonate has 30 times the resistance of glass, making it a great alternative, offering strength, clarity and protection from the elements.

 • It’s easy to machine